y-toy/virtuserpass/README.md

 ```
 php ./makeConfigFileFromCSV.php csv-file-path [1|0] [1|0] [1|0]
 ```
-param 1 : a path of your csv file param 2 : when set 1, user passowrds will be hashed. param 3 : when set 1, e-mail passowrds will be encrypted. param 4 : if 0 was set, users can not allow to log in with e-mail addresses.
+param 1 : a path of your csv file<br />
+param 2 : when set 1, user passowrds will be hashed.<br />
+param 3 : when set 1, e-mail passowrds will be encrypted.<br />
+param 4 : if 0 was set, users can not allow to log in with e-mail addresses.<br />

 ### How to use